poptcorn/poptcorn.github.io/pages/post2.md

 Okay, we've increased our data set from the last post to all movies with more than 10 ratings (down from 50) to a sample of 23,000 movies (up from 9,000).
 The reason I'm not just pulling everything is that each individual movie query takes me about 4 seconds for some reason.
 I'm sure there's a better way, but I'll get to it in the future.

 Today, I wanted to look at actor-director "best friends."
 Like in my mind, when I think Quentin Tarantino, I think Samuel L Jackson.
-Or when I think of Timp Burton, I see Johnny Depp.
+Or when I think of Tim Burton, I see Johnny Depp.
 Last time we looked at genre, year and rating, this time we'll just look at the variables actors and directors.

 So first of all, let's look at a simple distribution of our data.
 First, let's see how many movies actors usually appear in: